A story about my life in music and links to six free album downloads.

 These are a collection of recordings that have stood the test of time.
 We decorate walls with art, we decorates time with music; And these songs paint an abstract picture of my life in music.
 Covers, Orphans, Demos and the obscure.
 I think it's pretty obvious that I love music and that it's a deep and permanent part of my creative life.
 I hope you find joy, love, consciousness and maybe some distraction from these sounds of my past, both recent and not so recent.

-This self-made video is about my journey away from pharmaceutical dependence.
+This song depicts the emotional struggle I went through on my journey getting off of mental health pharmaceuticals.
 It is an artistic depiction of approximately a year of my life as my brain readjusted to being drug free.
 It was a living Hell and I sincerely feel for anyone that has gone through this process or similar situations.
 All the power to you for choosing to live a sober and conscious life.
-It is %100 worth the immense efforts to reclaim your mind, body and soul.
+It is %100 worth the immense efforts that it takes to reclaim your mind, body and soul.
 Read the story below for more details.